Skip to main content

 The Acute Care Action Network

-ACAN aims to save more lives by bringing together top organizations dedicated to improving emergency, critical, and operative care services.
-It seeks to enhance acute care delivery in areas with limited resources by utilizing WHO's tools, resources, and best practices.
+WHO estimates ACAN can save millions of lives by bringing together top organizations dedicated to improving emergency, critical, and operative care services to scale up WHO's acute care tools.

 The Acute Care Action Network